How it all started…

 Then, as fate would have it, one day when the two Bills were meeting at Bill Deimling’s factory, a third Bill – an engineer named Bill Sand – bumped into them, and the idea for May We Help was born.

-Today, May We Help consists of 75 volunteer engineers, industrial designers, inventors, welders, woodworkers, seamstresses, doctors, occupational and physical therapists who come together to design, build and deliver custom devices at no cost to hundreds of clients every year.
+Today, May We Help consists of 75 volunteer engineers, industrial designers, inventors, welders, woodworkers, seamstresses, doctors, occupational and physical therapists who come together to design, build and deliver custom devices at no cost to hundreds of recipients every year.